 The Whiskey Throttle Show at the TLD Saloon is a two-hour live show filmed in a custom studio at the Troy Lee Designs headquarters in Corona, California!
-The Live show is on FRIDAY, October 25th with guest Aaron Plessinger.
-Doors open at 5 p.m. for happy hour activities, the show will start at 7:00 p.m.
+The Live show is on THURSDAY, January 23rd with guest Ricky Carmichael.
+Doors open at 5 p.m. for happy hour activities, the show will start at 6:00 p.m.

 The Whiskey Throttle show is open to a live studio audiences once a month.
 Fans can watch the taping, drink cold beer, play games like ping pong or corn hole while mingling and meet the featured guest.
 All proceeds from live show attendees will be donated to Road 2 Recovery to support injured athletes.